 CM: Yes.
-I sent this to Newsday when I started here.
-Somebody was a stockbroker.
-Here was when the Crash came.
-I guess the boat was worth a lot more than that.
-A friend of mine, we bought it together and then I bought another one.
+I sent this to Newsday [inaudible] to somebody who was a stockbroker [inaudible] when the crash came, I guess the boat was worth a lot more than that.
+A friend of mine - we bought it together, and then I bought him out.
 Let's see.
 I want to see.
 It was cedar and oak.
-Yes, it must have been.
-No, this is different.
+Yeah, it [inaudible].
+This is different.
 It was only nineteen feet, but it was a big nineteen feet.
 It had a cabin on it.
-The fellow I sold it to sailed with it a year.
-I went to the Florida when I bought the charter boat in 1933 or [19]34.
+The fellow I sold it to sailed it [inaudible].
+I went to Florida when I bought a charter boat in 1933 or '34.
 The fellow I sold it to went to Florida and back. [laughter]

-NS: I want a list of the things that you have written when you were there. [laughter]
+NS: I want a list of the things that you've written when you're done.

 CM: Yes.
 Well, I tell you, I've had some bad experiences.
 I have a way of writing that makes a point.
 For instance, if I don't like the Coast Guard, I write a story.
 It's quite pointed on the deficiencies of the Coast Guard, so on and so forth.
 That's what I've done all along.
-When a newspaper gets a hold of somebody, their tendency is to make it nice for everybody.
+When a newspaper gets a hold of it or somebody, their tendency is to make it nice for everybody.